sdr-enthusiasts/docker-planefence/README-nginx-rev-proxy.md

 ```
 This will check daily (at noon) if your certificate needs renewing, and once there's less than 1 month left, it will auto-renew it.
 More information about using Let's Encrypt SSL certificates with nginx can be found [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx).

+- The target website uses websockets.
+In this case, make sure to implement something similar to `location /acars/` as shown below in the `locations.conf` example.

 ## Example `/etc/nginx/sites-enabled/default` file
 Note - this is the file from my own setup.
 I have a bunch of services spread around machines and ports, and each `location` entry redirects a request from http://mysite.com/xxxx to wherever the webserver for xxxx is located on my subnet.
 It won't work directly for anyone else, but feel free to use it as an example.